Cloufield/GWASTutorial/06_Association_tests/README.md

 - Recessive model (REC)

 !!! info "Three genetic models"
-    For example, suppose we have a biallelic SNP whose reference allele is A and alternative allele is G.
+    For example, suppose we have a biallelic SNP whose reference allele is A and the alternative allele is G.

     There are three possible genotypes for this SNP: AA, AG, and GG.